-The Swedish Anti-corruption Institute (IMM) is a non-profit organization founded in 1923.
+The Swedish Anti-Corruption Institute (Sw: Institutet Mot Mutor “IMM”) is a non-profit organization founded in 1923.

-The Swedish Anti-Corruption Institute (IMM) has since its inception worked for self regulation as a means to combat corruption in society.
+The Institute has since its inception worked for self regulation as a means to combat corruption in society.
 In this manner, private business has been a driving force in the struggle against bribery and corruption and in convincing the government about the importance of forceful legislation on this topic.
 The Institute administers the Code to prevent Corruption in Business.

 The Ethics Committee

-Through statements, advice and information, the IMM’s Ethics Committee promotes good practices within the area covered by the IMM Code of Business Conduct.
-It was founded in 2013 and its secretariat is part of the IMM secretariat and is run by IMM’s Secretary-general.
+Through statements, the Ethics Committee promotes good practices within the area covered by the Business Code.
+The Committee was founded in 2013 and its secretariat is part of the IMM secretariat and is run by IMM’s Secretary-general.

 The Ethics Committee can, by request from an organization, make a statement on actions to be taken by the organization or its related organizations on the giving and taking of a gift, reward, or benefit, with the purpose to define if the action is in accordance with the IMM Code of Business Conduct.
 The Committee can also make statements based on requests by others that is a (i) receiver of a gift, reward or benefit which comprise with the Code of Business Conduct or (ii) employer to such receiver.

 Decisions by the Ethics Committee are published on the IMM website unless specific reasons are provided against publishing.
-You can find all the decisions here.
+You can find English summaries of rendered decisions here.

 If you wish to come in contact with the Ethics Committee, or if you have any questions about the Ethics Committee’s operations, you’re welcome to send an e-mail to firstname.lastname@example.org.